 And like many others, I thought to myself “Right on!
 That’ll teacher her!”

-Soon afterward, I would often see pictures appear in my feed depicting children being punished by being made to hold signs – sometimes on street corners – broadcasting the nature of their crime.
+Soon afterward, more pictures and stories appeared in my feed depicting children being punished by being made to hold signs – sometimes on street corners – broadcasting the nature of their crime.

 That is when it occurred to me that this kind of punishment (which should not be mistaken for discipline) doesn’t teach them what I had originally thought it would.